-"Australian Migrant Population Growth Hits All-Time High as Borders Reopen," Australian Broadcast Corporation, April 28, 2023.
-"Canada's Population Estimates: Record-High Population Growth in 2022," Statistics Canada, March 22, 2023, and "Rishi Sunak Faces Tory Backlash as Net Migration Reaches Record High," The Guardian, May 25, 2023.
+3 "Australian Migrant Population Growth Hits All-Time High as Borders Reopen," Australian Broadcast Corporation, April 28, 2023.

+4 "Canada's Population Estimates: Record-High Population Growth in 2022," Statistics Canada, March 22, 2023, and "Rishi Sunak Faces Tory Backlash as Net Migration Reaches Record High," The Guardian, May 25, 2023.

 Post-pandemic expansions: long, strong, and with upward wage pressures.

 When trying to draw analogies to the current crisis, it's worth keeping in mind that the vast majority of pandemics in the study ended of natural causes without vaccines.
-Given that the COVID pandemic ended with vaccines as well as massive monetary and fiscal stimulus, it would stand to reason that: 1. the economic outcome might prove even more robust than the pandemics of old; and 2. the depressing impact on real rates may be short lived.
+Given that the COVID pandemic ended with vaccines as well as massive fiscal stimulus, it would stand to reason that the economic outcome might prove more robust than the pandemics of old.